Antleader Mentorship Program

 We try to pair up mentors and mentees that will work best with each other to the best of our ability.
 Mentors and mentees are typically paired in a 1:1 ratio, and no more than a 1:2 ratio.
 In order to establish a stable relationship, each mentee will be paired with their mentor for the duration of the entire school year.
 However, mentees are also encouraged to make connections with the other mentors in the program.

-The class will consist of two main components: acclimating to life at UCI, and building leadership skills.
-The Fall syllabus will be tailored towards learning about the different resources on campus, housing options for the next year, how to become involved in the multitude of clubs/orgs, etc. In Winter, various leadership topics will be covered (i.e. Communicating styles, stress and time management, how to stay healthy and healthy minded, etc) as well as bolstering student behavior and mannerisms to be more acclimated to a professional work environment and expectations.
+The class will consist of two main components: acclimating to life at UCI and building leadership skills.
+In the fall quarter, mentees in the program will learn about the different resources on campus, housing options for the next year, how to become involved in the multitude of clubs/orgs, leadership topics (i.e. Communicating styles, stress and time management, how to stay healthy and healthy minded, etc) as well as bolstering student behavior and mannerisms to be more acclimated to a professional work environment and expectations.
 Winter Quarter is focused on learning about different communities here at UCI and how you can be a part of one.
 Topics in winter quarter also may include: Cultural awareness, Campus Climate, Identity and Purpose, etc.

 Is this a year-long commitment?